neam/docker-stack/stacks/debian-php-nginx/stack/README.md

 ## Customization

+### Configuration

+Optionally, generate your project php/nginx base configuration based on composer.json metadata: [Follow these instructions](../../generators/server-config-generator/README.md)

+Customize your php/nginx configuration by changing the files in your project's `stack/nginx/` and `stack/php/` directories.

 To use HHVM instead of PHP-FPM, comment the "php-fpm" command almost at the bottom of your project's `stack/php/run.sh`, and uncomment the "hhvm" command.

+### Advanced

 Compare this stack to the stack found at `../debian-php-nginx.dna-project-base` for an example of how to customize this stack for a specific project set-up